epsilonrt/gxPL/doc/doc02-configurable-services.md

 ## Overview of the xPL device configuration process

 This is an overview of how configuration works in xPL.
-For the most part, gxPLApplication does this all for you, so this is mostly to understand what is going on under the hood.
+For the most part, gxPL does this all for you, so this is mostly to understand what is going on under the hood.

 The general xPL configuration process goes like this: